LondonJim/NASA-NEO-API-Wrapper/README.md

 client.key = "MyKey"
 ```

-Change the date (only needs to be done if you want to select another data, default setting is the current day)
+Change the date (only needs to be done if you want to select another data, default setting is the current day.
+Format: YYYY-MM-DD)
 ```
 client.date = "2019-04-10"
 ```